fabien/qworker/README.md

    Should the worker be online before the manager is, it will init the worker as in step 2 of the workflow.
 In other words: processes can be started and stopped independently.
 However, as long as the manager is offline, all workers will remain paused.
+The ping is checked at `interval * 2` to confirm that the active workers are still available.
-4. In case a manager is restarted, a worker will re-initialize its tasks and resume processing the queued jobs it is interested in.
+4. In case a manager is restarted, a worker will re-initialize its tasks and resume processing the queued jobs it registered.

 Worker id's should obviously be unique, and this is enforced at worker startup by communicating with the manager.
 There may, however, be multiple workers